Skip to content

 Why cohorts, not personas

-This is measured, not assumed: against a conventional persona-only baseline on the same stimulus and model, nine of fifteen baseline responses opened with the identical sentence; the substrate cohort produced fifteen distinct openers and roughly three times the length variance.
+This is measured, not assumed: against a conventional persona-only baseline on the same stimulus and model, nine of fifteen baseline responses opened with the identical sentence; the dice-dealt cohort produced fifteen distinct openers and roughly three times the length variance.

 How to read a study

-- The dissenting voice is verbatim.
+• The dissenting voice is verbatim.
 It is checked character-for-character against a real cohort response — never a paraphrase.

-- Strong consensus replicates; mid-range counts wobble.
+• Strong consensus replicates; mid-range counts wobble.
 In same-seed replication tests, findings held by 12+ of 15 members were stable, split magnitudes moved by ±2, and counts of spontaneously mentioned themes swung widely.
 Read those as “this objection exists,” not “this many hold it.”

 Reproducibility

 Every study records its seed.
-The same seed re-deals the identical cohort — same substrates, ages, and locations — so duplicating a study and changing one thing (the copy, the model, the template) is a controlled comparison, not a vibe check.
+The same seed re-deals the identical cohort — same starting traits, ages, and locations — so duplicating a study and changing one thing (the copy, the model, the template) is a controlled comparison, not a vibe check.
 Randomness enters once, at study creation, and never inside the model.